alexmieila09/FiveM-Scripts/vRP/vRP_HungerThirstGUI/README.md

 How to install:

-1. Go to resources/vrp/gui and replace ProgressBar.js
+Go to resources/vrp/gui and replace ProgressBar.js.
-2. Add into design.css
+Change
 /* progress bar */
 .progressbar{
 position: absolute;